Mayank-Prakash-Sharma18/math-english/content/higher-maths/statistics/statistics-basics.md

 * Histograms - It is used to represent a grouped frequency distribution with continuous classes.
 Unlike a bar graph, here there is no gap between bars.
 The height of the bars is proportional to their class frequencies (if class intervals are equal).

 * Frequency Polygons - It is also a graph of frequency distribution.
-We can draw frequency plygons either by using histograms or without them.
+We can draw frequency polygons either by using histograms or without them.

 * Cumulative frequency curve or Ogive - It is used to showcase cumulative frequency distribution of grouped data.